sdetmharinavi/hnvtx/scripts/output.md

   });

   // 3.
-Fetch OFC details related to this connection
-  // Filter specifically for fibers that are part of this connection's ID arrays const allocatedFiberIds = useMemo(() => {
+Fetch OFC details related to this connection const allocatedFiberIds = useMemo(() => {
      if(!connection) return [];
      return [